FRRouting/frr/doc/user/zebra.rst

 Single Vxlan Device Support
 ===========================

-FRR supports a new way of configuring VLAN-to-VNI mappings for EVPN-VXLAN, when working with the Linux kernel.
+FRR supports configuring VLAN-to-VNI mappings for EVPN-VXLAN, when working with the Linux kernel.
 In this new way, the mapping of a VLAN to a VNI is configured against a container VXLAN interface which is referred to as a ‘Single VXLAN device (SVD)’.
 Multiple VLAN to VNI mappings can be